BIOME - Home

 Saint Nicolas Meeting in Aachen

 Martina Cremanns, Christina Heiselmayer, Verena Höfer, Manuela Kirch and Maike Olsowski were the organisers of the successful Genetics and Cell Biology core retreat in Aachen this year.
 Guest speakers invited to share their expertise included Wolfgang Wagner (RWTH Aachen), Arnaud Rondelet (Max Planck Institute for Molecular Physiology, Dortmund) and Martin Zenke (RWTH Aachen).
-The democratically-elected winners of the best presentation prizes were Miriam Lutomski and Kerstin Köhler.
+The winners by democratic vote of the best presentation prizes were Miriam Lutomski and Kerstin Köhler.

 Rural Retreat for Immunity and Cancer